 Cate (Alicia Ziegler) and Harrison (Mark Hapka) first met when they both reached for the same cupcake in a coffee shop and then they found themselves working together for the same architecture firm.
 Working closely together leads to more as they end up romantically involved and everything seems great except for one nagging problem, Harrison's previous girlfriend was also called Cate and she just disappeared, never to be heard off again.
-But never the less things move along nicely and Harrison decides to take Cate home to meet his widowed mother Evelyn (Donna Mills - Ladies of the House) who seems happy that her son has a new woman in his life.
-But then Cate begins to become sick suffering from vertigo and dizziness which leaves her lacking in energy with a friend saying her symptoms match those of Mercury poisoning.
+But never the less things move along nicely and Harrison decides to take Cate home to meet his widowed mother, Evelyn (Donna Mills - Ladies of the House), who seems happy that her son has a new woman in his life.
+But then Cate begins to become sick, suffering from vertigo and dizziness which leaves her lacking in energy with a friend saying her symptoms match those of Mercury poisoning.

-Weird thing to wish for but sometimes I wish I had one of those flashy mind wipe pens from the "Men in Black" movies as then not only could I erase the memory of bad movies from the mind but I could also erase the multitude of mediocre ones which I have watched.
+Weird thing to wish for but sometimes I wish I had one of those flashy mind wipe pens from the "Men in Black" movies as then not only could I erase the memory of bad movies from my mind but I could also erase the multitude of mediocre ones which I have watched.
 It would also mean I could watch a movie like "Deadly Revenge" and not foresee everything within minutes of it starting.
 Although due to some seriously unsubtle acting and some deliberate writing I reckon I could still foresee much of what happens in "Deadly Revenge" even if I had never watched another movie before.

 Now "Deadly Revenge" starts out like some sort of romantic comedy with the meet cute over a cupcake in a coffee shop, it even has the bubbly rom-com music to accompany this opening which pretty much culminates with them ending up locked in an office at work for the night and of course one thing leads to another.
 And Alicia Ziegler and Mark Hapka have the perfect look for a light rom-com.